ErJedermann/RECORD/README.md

 The `simulations_attackerTypes_fibo.py` script has some additional parameters:
    - `weak_events`: Specifies if weak or strong events are used for the RoI estimation (see section 5.1 in the paper).
-   - `starlink_simulations`: If True, the Starlink beam model, Starlink satellites and Starlink specific simulation parameters are loaded.
-(This option was introduced for convenience.)
-   - `iter_border`: Specifies how many observers need to have some observation events (checks only if observation events exist, not how many).
-This becomes important when the antenna beam gets small (Starlink) or the area covered by the observers gets large (many observers or large inter-observer-distances).

 The `simulations_victimMovement_fibo.py` script has some additional parameters:
    - `target_movement_radius`: The movement radius (in km), in which the target will wander around.
 In the paper, the